phyntom/pesaEm/README.md

 The value /home/awesome/ will represent the location where the csv file will be uploaded.
 Pay attention to this detail in order to make this application run smoothly

-# Starting and runnin the demo on local machine
+# Starting and running the demo on local machine

 Go inside the project folder and follow the instruction